 Michael Rawluk, President.
-The employment agreement with Mr. Rawluk is for an indefinite term.
-The employment agreement provides that in the event we terminate the employment of Mr. Rawluk without cause, Mr. Rawluk will be entitled to a lump sum payment equal to two times the aggregate of annual base salary plus the STIP target amount and the LTIP target amount.
-In the event of termination without cause or resignation for good reason in connection with a change of control of the Company, Mr. Rawluk will be entitled to a lump sum payment equal to two times the aggregate of annual base salary plus the LTIP target amount and the STIP target amount, and the vesting of all options and LTIP awards will accelerate.
+The employment agreement with Mr. Rawluk was for an indefinite term.
+The employment agreement provided that in the event we terminated the employment of Mr. Rawluk without cause, Mr. Rawluk would have been entitled to a lump sum payment equal to two times the aggregate of annual base salary plus the STIP target amount and the LTIP target amount.
+In the event of termination without cause or resignation for good reason in connection with a change of control of the Company, Mr. Rawluk would have been entitled to a lump sum payment equal to two times the aggregate of annual base salary plus the LTIP target amount and the STIP target amount, and the vesting of all options and LTIP awards would have been accelerated.
+As disclosed earlier in this Information Circular, Mr. Rawluk departed from AutoCanada for personal reasons on March 2, 2022.